KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 2.4 Summary
 ***********

-We have now created an XR application that can begin and stop an ``XrSession``, next we will look to add graphics to our application!
+We have now created an XR application that can begin and stop an :openxr_ref:`XrSession`, next we will look to add graphics to our application!

 Below is a download link to a zip archive for this chapter containing all the C++ and CMake code for all platform and graphics APIs.